Detailing pieces |

 We learned a lot about France and the different regions as they are varied.
 Now some of you might think we just went for the wine tasting, but erase that from your mind, because there was beer too.
 And lots of food to see and sample.
 There were many unusual (unusual to us) things to see.
 We were surprised to see a fully grown bull escorted by one person through the crowd on the show floor.
 Makes me wonder if anyone was wearing red.
 It was exceptionally clean, there were boys catching "you know what" in buckets before it hit the ground.

-Besides this goat having interesting horns,
+Besides this goat having interesting horns, he/she was wearing a wooden collar. |

 But then we took in the typical Paris sites.
 Place de la Concorde, covers 20 acres, the largest square in Paris located between the boulevard Champs Elysses and Tuileries Garden.
 Marie Antoinette and King Louis 16th were beheaded here in the late 1700's.
 The Obelisk given to the French by the Egyptian government in the 19th century is more than 3200 years old.
 It once marked the entrance to the Luxor temple.
 In 1833 it was erected on the square.
 Images at the base of the monument portray the monumental task of transporting it from Egypt to France and erecting on the square.
-I found this monument very interesting, but I felt that something that old should be in a museum, rather than out in the elements...but maybe some day they will
+I found this monument very interesting, but I felt that something that old should be in a museum, rather than out in the elements...but maybe some day they will.

 We also visited the Museum d'Orsay, housed in a former train station.
 A gorgeous architectural structure, let alone the fabulous art it holds.